 - These dogs have a sensitive digestive system, which means that special care has to be taken regarding what you are feeding the dog.
 They tend to become farting machines, and it would be close to impossible to bear the smell that comes out of them.

 - Due to their big protruding eyes, they have a higher risk of eye injury.
-Short muzzle and big eyes put them at risk of damage when in contact with plants, thorns, or any other natural debris.
+Short muzzles and big eyes put them at risk of damage when in contact with plants, thorns, or any other natural debris.
 Scratching of the cornea is very easily possible.

 - The chirpy nature becomes a problem sometimes too.
-They eat literally anything and everything that comes in their mouth.
+They eat literally anything and everything that comes into their mouth.
 This means that flatulence will be triggered even more.
 You have to be extra careful with the food lying around in your house.
 They love sugar and have a higher risk of developing canine diabetes.

 - These dogs have a stubborn nature, so you have to be very careful with them.
 If you try to be harsh with them, they will become challenging to deal with, and you will make zero to no progress.

-- The blue Boston Terrier is susceptible to many other diseases than the usuals ones.
+- The blue Boston Terrier is susceptible to many other diseases than the usual ones.
 This happens because they have a color dilution gene, which is the root cause of skin allergies and diseases.